xmos/lib_xcore_math/README.rst

     mkdir build && cd build && cmake -DCMAKE_TOOLCHAIN_FILE=../etc/xmos_cmake_toolchain/xs3a.cmake -G"Ninja" ..

-Then to actually build the the library as a static binary just use the ``ninja`` command from the ``build`` directory.
+Then to actually build the library as a static binary just use the ``ninja`` command from the ``build`` directory.

 To include the unit tests and example applications in your build, use the following command
 instead: ::

-    mkdir build && cd build && cmake -DDEV_LIB_XCORE_MATH=1 -DCMAKE_TOOLCHAIN_FILE=../etc/xmos_cmake_toolchain/xs3a.cmake -G"Ninja" ..
+    mkdir build && cd build && cmake -DDEV_LIB_XCORE_MATH=1 -DCMAKE_TOOLCHAIN_FILE=../etc/xmos_cmake_toolchain/xs3a.cmake -G Ninja ..

 If you wish to include ``lib_xcore_math`` in your own application as a static library, the generated ``lib_xcore_math.a`` can then be linked into your own application.
 Be sure to also add